Rogers Centre™ and the Toronto Blue Jays™ are committed to identifying, removing and preventing barriers to accessibility and inclusion.

-TTY telephones are available at Rogers Centre at the Guest Services locations at Section 135 and Section 508.
+TTY telephones are available at Rogers Centre locations at Section 227 and Section 522.

 Rogers Centre and Toronto Blue Jays event staff are happy to meet guests at the Rogers Centre accessible support entrance at Gate 7 to provide assistance.

 Guests that may require assistance traveling to or from their seats are encouraged to contact our Fan Services Team by phone at 416-341-1000 or email at email@example.com to arrange for a wheelchair escort at least one business day prior to the event.